 Why Filter Your Shower?

 Because your skin absorbs substances while showering.
 Typically, 60% of the chlorine that most people absorb daily comes from showering in chlorinated water.
-Chlorine damages your hair and skin — you can read about the hazards of showering in chlorinated water here.
+Chlorine damages your hair and skin.

 Because of these problems, most shower filter makers rely on a metallic medium called KDF.
-Shower filter sellers typically show impressive charts that demonstrate long-term removal of chlorine.
-However, if you read the tests carefully, you’ll see that they apply to “free chorine” (chlorine that has not combined with other constituents in water), and the unfortunate reality is that KDF-filters have little effect on “total chlorine” (combined chlorine), which is the form in which chlorine exists in most tap water.
+Shower filter vendors typically show impressive charts to demonstrate long-term removal of chlorine.
+However, if you read the tests carefully, you’ll see that they apply to “free chorine” (chlorine that has not combined with other constituents in water), and the reality is that KDF-filters have little effect on “total chlorine” (combined chlorine).
 In fact, chlorine is often added at the water plant as a blend with ammonia called “chloramine.”
-KDF is not effective at removing chloramine or combined chlorine in general.
+KDF is not effective at removing chloramine or combined chlorine.

 Here are the details on my recommended shower filters:

 Vitamin C Shower Filters